kidoman/rays/README.md

 Also, optimizations to the existing implementation are obviously welcome.
 I will regularly update the results based on activity/updates to the code.

+Why optimize?
+Shouldn't we leave it to the compilers to do their best
+---

+Optimizing in a particular language also gives you a feel of "how far" you can go when the need arises.
+Micro optimizations are the root of all evil, no doubt; but not when the subject matter is benchmarking (plus, it doesn't hurt that it makes the process fun)

 How to use
 ===